eclipse/epsilon-website/n/mkdocs/docs/index.md

 ## Installation

 Download the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer) and select Epsilon.
 Note that you will need a Java Runtime Environment installed on your system.
+More options for downloading Epsilon (update sites, standalone JARs, Maven) are [available here](download).

 ![Epsilon in Eclipse Installer](assets/images/eclipse-installer.png)